 Antarctic icebergs, by contrast, are generally larger and can sometimes weigh several billion tons.
 In fact, they can be the size of small islands.
 (Iceberg B-15 was larger than Jamaica.)
 Large tabular icebergs occur only in Antarctica, and many smaller icebergs break off of them.

 Though icebergs occur in both the far north and far south, Antarctica is known to produce the real giants.
 In July 2017, the Larsen C Ice Shelf, the fourth largest ice shelf in Antarctica, produced one of the most colossal icebergs ever witnessed in the modern world: A68, larger than the state of Delaware and twice as large as Luxembourg.

 Years before this, in the spring of 2000, the B-15 iceberg broke off from Antarctica’s Ross Ice Shelf.
 B-15 remains the largest berg ever recorded.
 At its most massive, it was larger than the island of Jamaica, boasting 11,000 square km (4,200 square miles) of surface area, a width of 37 km (23 miles), and a length of 295 km (183 miles).

-When planetary climates rise, ice shelves and glaciers naturally melt and calve at a faster rate.
-This in turn leads to the production of more icebergs.
-Many scientists blame human-caused global warming, claiming that the calving of massive icebergs like B-15 and A68 is the direct result of carbon dioxide and other pollutants released into the atmosphere by industry.
-Other researchers, meanwhile, argue that calving is a natural process, and that the breaking off of giant icebergs is not necessarily a harbinger of worse human-caused ice conditions to come.
+When climates rise, ice shelves and glaciers calve at a faster rate and produce more icebergs.
+Many scientists blame human-caused global warming, claiming this accelerated calving is the result of carbon dioxide and other pollutants released by industry.
+Others argue that the breaking off of giant icebergs is not necessarily a harbinger of worse ice conditions to come.